effbiae/thebug/README.md

  - when bochs prompts you, press 6 to begin simulation

 edit the makefile to pass -s -S flags to qemu to debug

+the extra code that i include is a simple printf function from https://github.com/kparc/pf